 By facilitating the diffusion of leading low-carbon technologies through the JCM, Japan will contribute to measures to address climate change on a global scale.
 Under the JCM, Japan will evaluate its contributions to GHG emission reductions or removals in a quantitative manner and use them to achieve Japan’s emission reduction target.

-JCM partnership document is signed by 17 countries including those in Asia, Africa, Small Island Developing States(SIDSs), Latin America and the Middle East.
-Consultations are underway to increase partner countries.
+JCM partnership document is signed by 17 countries including those in Asia, Africa, Small Island Developing States(SIDS), Latin America and the Middle East.

-Japan has negotiated with developed countries for the JCM since 2011.
-As of July 2016, Japan has started the JCM with 16 partner countries (Mongolia, Bangladesh, Ethiopia, Kenya, Maldives, Viet Nam, Lao PDR, Indonesia, Costa Rica, Palau, Cambodia, Mexico, Saudi Arabia, Chile, Myanmar, Thailand, and the Philippines).
-In addition,
+Japan has held consultations for the JCM with developing countries since 2011 and has established the JCM with Mongolia, Bangladesh, Ethiopia, Kenya, Maldives, Viet Nam, Lao PDR, Indonesia, Costa Rica, Palau, Cambodia, Mexico, Saudi Arabia, Chile, Myanmar, Thailand and the Philippines.